-Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus One or in Self and Family). • A High Option per admission copayment applies of \$100 (PPO) and \$300 (non-PPO) for inpatient hospital services. • The non-PPO benefits are the standard benefits of this Plan.
+The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus One or in Self and Family). - A High Option per admission copayment applies of \$100 (PPO) and \$300 (non-PPO) for inpatient hospital services. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or 5(b).
-See page 49 for coverage of a Christian Science facility. • When using a PPO hospital, the professionals who provide services may not all be PPO providers.
-If they are not, they will be paid by this Plan as non-PPO providers.
-However, if services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate.
-You will be responsible for the difference between the plan allowance and the billed amount. • We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
-We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency.
-You will be responsible for the difference between the plan allowance and the billed amount. • Charges billed by a facility for implantable devices, surgical hardware, etc., are subject to the Plan allowance, which is based on the provider's cost plus 20% with submitted invoice, or two times the Medicare allowance without an invoice.
-Providers are encouraged to notify us on admission to determine benefits payable. • When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
+See Section 5(a), Alternative treatment for coverage of a Christian Science facility. - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be PPO providers.
+If services are rendered by non-PPO providers at a PPO hospital, we will pay up to the Plan allowable. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
+We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency. - Charges billed by a facility for implantable devices, surgical hardware, etc., are subject to the Plan allowance, which is based on the provider's cost plus 20% with submitted invoice, or two times the Medicare allowance without an invoice.
+Providers are encouraged to notify us on admission to determine benefits payable. - When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
-It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. • YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS, INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS.
-FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR INPATIENT STAYS, INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS, UNLESS DUE TO A MEDICAL EMERGENCY.
+FAILURE TO DO SO WILL RESULT IN A FINANCIAL PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
 Confinements which are considered not medically necessary will not be covered.
-Penalties are not subject to the catastrophic limit. • We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year.
+Penalties are not subject to the catastrophic limit. - We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year.